Chapter Introduction

 If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.

 Now, the false teachers wear a verse like this out.
-They rip it out of context and teach a 'name it and claim it' system of belief.
-They go so far as to say God HAS to give you anything you ask because he is bound by His promise.
-But God isn't some big cosmic Jeannie granting wished.
+They rip it out of context and teach a “name it and claim it” system of belief.
+They go so far as to say God has to give you anything you ask because he is bound by His promise.
+But God isn't some big cosmic Jeannie granting wishes.
 The key to prayer is being in such close fellowship with God that we ask for the things that are on His heart.
 We become so much like Him that we have the same desires.
-Then in prayer we take up His agenda with our requests and intercession.
+Then, in prayer, we take up His agenda with our requests and intercession.
 God is the provider for the very deeds that are done in truth and love.

 John said whatever we ask we receive because we keep His commandments.
 Keeping the commandments isn't some secret way of getting what you want.
 It's just an indication that the believer is walking with the Lord in obedience.
 We desire to please God and be obedient.
 This brings us to praying the will of God.